7 Proven Benefits of Quality Sleep (How to Sleep Better Tonight!)

 Your immune system relies on sleep to function at its best.
 While you rest, your body produces proteins called cytokines that help fight infection and inflammation.

 Studies show that people who sleep fewer than six hours a night are significantly more likely to get sick.
-Therefore, if you want to bounce back faster from an illness or avoid getting sick in the first place, don’t skimp on sleep, Broader benefits of hypnosis for clients in DC, Maryland, and Virginia.
+If you want to bounce back faster or avoid getting sick in the first place, sleep is not optional.
+The benefits of quality sleep show up fastest in your immune response.

 Quality sleep helps your brain regulate mood and stress.
 During REM sleep, your mind processes emotional experiences and lowers reactivity.
 Without enough of it, you’re more likely to feel anxious, irritable, or emotionally drained.